My Cases

 R. v.
 J.B. et al, 2022 ONCJ

-J.B., along with others, were charged with serious offences including armed robbery, extortion, forcible confinement, aggravated assault, assault with a weapon, assault causing bodily harm, theft over $5,000.
+J.B., along with others, were charged with serious offences including armed robbery, extortion, forcible confinement, aggravated assault, assault with a weapon, assault causing bodily harm, and theft over $5,000.
 The case included forensic DNA and fingerprint evidence.
-The matter proceeded to a 3 week trial in the Ontario Court of Justice.
-Through cross-examination Mr. Lust was able to establish that the complainant intentionally falsified the identity of J.B.
+The matter proceeded to trial over 3 weeks in the Ontario Court of Justice.
+Through cross-examination, Mr. Lust was able to establish that the complainant intentionally falsified the identity of J.B.
 Following cross-examination of the complainant, the Crown was forced to withdraw the case against J.B., and all other parties.

 R. v.
 A.A., 2022 QCCQ